 Thermal imaging water leak detection in Sydney

-Nu-Trend provides Water Leak Detection services in Sydney using the latest equipment and thermal imaging technology.
-Our thermal imaging tools will allow us to locate leaks without causing any damage to walls or floors making it a cost-effective choice if you have water issues.
+The Nu-Trend team of plumbers in Sydney provide Water Leak Detection services using the latest equipment and thermal imaging technology.
+Using our thermal imaging tools we can quickly locate water leaks without causing any damage to your walls or floors, making it a cost-effective choice if you have water issues.

 The infiltration of water and moisture into the walls and floors of a house or building can have severe effects, and you may not notice the damage until it is too late to stop it from happening.
 By using a thermal imaging camera under the right conditions, it is possible to find hidden moisture issues and water leaks without resorting to destructive testing.